jiricodes/nss-cloud/docs/report.md

 As stated above, the system as a whole runs within a VM running Ubuntu Server 20.04 containing an Apache webserver.
 For administration purposes, the VM itself exposes a port to the Internet for secure SSH connection.
 Ports are also exposed to allow clients to connect to the webserver via HTTPS and manage files using Nextcloud's web interface.

 ### 3.1 Nextcloud
 NSS-cloud's most important component is the Nextcloud server instance.
-It is directly installed ([nextcloud docs](https://docs.nextcloud.com/server/latest/admin_manual/installation/source_installation.html)) in the VM inside the webserver, and the installation also comes bundled with all of the required PHP modules.
+It is directly installed ([Nextcloud docs](https://docs.nextcloud.com/server/latest/admin_manual/installation/source_installation.html)) in the VM inside the webserver, and the installation also comes bundled with all of the required PHP modules.
 The Nextcloud server is primarily responsible for managing file access and processing for NSS-cloud, acting as the mediator between users/clients and the files stored on the server.
 The exposed ports in the webserver allow clients to connect to the Nextcloud server via HTTPS and access/manage the files stored within.
 The Nextcloud server also requires the usage of a database, which it connects to using TLS 1.3.

 ### 3.2 PostgreSQL
 The database used by NSS-cloud for its Nextcloud server instance is a PostgreSQL database.
 It is hosted on the same VM as the Nextcloud server, though within a Docker container.
 The database is used by the the Nextcloud server to store file sharing information, user details, application data, configuration and file information, as mentioned in [Section 2.1](#21-nextcloud-server-architecture).
 It is only connected to the Nextcloud server outside the Docker container, via TLS 1.3

+The server-side is also encrypted so all files stored in PostgreSQL database are even more secure.

 ### 3.3 LDAP
-TBC

-It will be running inside Docker-container and shall use only encrypted communications.
+LDAP was chosen as it is vendor-neutral system that has a compatible php version, it's recommended for Nextcloud and it's simple and lightweight.
+It will be running inside Docker-container and shall use only encrypted communications and it's used for identifying users.

 ### 3.4 Certification BOT (Certbot by EFF)
 Certbot maintains NSS-cloud's Let's Encrypt certificate.
 A valid certificate issued by a Certificate Authority that proves one has control over a domain is required to use secure protocols such as TLS and HTTPS (which is based on TLS).
 Let's Encrypt offers a free certificate service, however each certificate is only valid for 90 days, so Certbot automatically renews the certificate when it expires.
 It has minimal contact with most of the system, and only contacts Let's Encrypt to renew the certificates and then saves them to Apache for Nextcloud and PostgreSQL to use for TLS and HTTPS connections.